 Conclusion

 Replacing a MAF sensor is one of the more approachable DIY repairs, especially if you’re comfortable removing air intake components and working carefully around electronics.
-Expect to spend $120-$220 on parts and 30-60 minutes in the garage.
-Remember: follow torque specs, avoid touching sensor wires, and always double-check connections.
+Expect to spend $120-$220 on parts and around an hour in the garage.

-From my shop perspective, a well-maintained MAF sensor saves money, improves performance, and keeps your check engine light off.
-Whether you choose OEM reliability or a trusted aftermarket option, a correct installation ensures smooth driving for tens of thousands of miles.
+From a shop perspective, a properly functioning MAF sensor improves fuel economy, restores engine performance, and keeps the check engine light off.
+Whether you choose OEM reliability or a trusted aftermarket replacement, proper installation ensures smooth driving for years to come.